mecid/mecid.github.io/_posts/2020-04-01-drag-and-drop-in-swiftui.md

 }
 ```

-Here we have a *BookmarksDropDelegate* struct that conforms *DropDelegate* protocol. *DropDelegate* protocol requires us to implement *performDrop* function.
-This function should return *true* whenever the drop succeeded or *false* if failed. *performDrop* function has a *DropInfo* parameter, which provides us the information about items that should be dropped.
+Here we have a *BookmarksDropDelegate* struct that conforms to *DropDelegate* protocol. *DropDelegate* protocol requires us to implement *performDrop* function.
+This function should return *true* whenever the drop succeeded or *false* if it failed. *performDrop* function has *DropInfo* parameter, which provides us the information about items that should be dropped.

 Using *DropInfo*, we can filter items and accept only links.
 Apple uses *Uniform Type Identifiers* to identify the type of data.
 We want to receive only URLs that's why we use **public.link** identifier.